andyet/yeti-guide/README.md

-# Code Guide
+# &yet's Code Guide

-A style guide for HTML and CSS.
+&yet's code guide for writing maintainable and sane HTML and CSS (or Jade and Stylus as you wish).

 ## Contributing
-Anyone and everyone is welcome to contribute, although this project has been created as a specific documentation of code style for &yet.
+Anyone and everyone is welcome to contribute, although this project has been created as internal guidelines for the &yet team.

-Please take a minute to review [contribution guidelines](CONTRIBUTING.md).
+Please take a minute to go through [contribution guidelines](CONTRIBUTING.md).

 ## License
 MIT